Our 360°approach to rainforest conservation

 The Challenge

-In many forest regions, there is very little to no available research available on local ecosystems or wildlife, making science-based policy impossible-- until someone conducts that research.
+In many forested regions, there is very little to no available research and information about local ecosystems or wildlife, making science-based policy decisions difficult.

 Our Solutions

-We use scientific research to remove barriers to effective conservation.
+We use scientific research to inform effective conservation.

-With the help of our many partners, we perform biological assessments, publish academic research papers, and create data-backed action plans to support conservation policy grounded in research.
-In regions with little to no available research, we establish foundational data and encourage future research.
+With the help of partners, we perform biodiversity assessments, publish academic research papers, and create data-backed action plans to support conservation policy grounded in research.
+In regions with little to no available research information, we establish foundational data and encourage future research.
 This research informs conservation plans and fosters deeper connections between forest landscapes and the people living there.

-For example, we've studied populations of two primate species in Cerros de Amotape National Park in the Tumbes-Chocó-Magdalena biodiversity hotspot, and led scientific expeditions to explore, understand and record the unique biodiversity in the Cordillera de Colan in the Tropical Andes, focusing on threatened amphibians and reptiles.
+For example, we've studied and led scientific expeditions to explore, understand and record the unique biodiversity in the Cordillera de Colan and other parts of the Tropical Andes, focusing on threatened amphibians and reptiles.

 Creating Long Term Impact